Risk of Rip Currents Increases with Dorian

-As Dorian gets closer to Southern New England, the waves will be building here in Southern New England.
+As Dorian makes its way north, the waves will be building here in Southern New England.
 With the increased wave activity, the rip current risks will be increasing.
 Please remember, most beaches have no lifeguards this time of year.
 The water and the water’s edge will be especially dangerous with this rough surf.
 In addition, stay off of rocks and jetties.
 Waves larger than what you are frequently seeing are possible.
 Those larger waves can sweep you into the water.

 Dorian is expected to pass to our south and east Friday night and Saturday morning.